icecube/icetray-public/icetray/resources/docs/v4_05_namespaces.rst

 =====================

-Like many things in **C++** (and especially **C**), the utility of ``using`` is often outweighed by how much rope it gives you to hang yourself.
+Like many things in **C++** (and especially **C**), the utility of ``using`` is can be outweighed by how much rope it gives you to hang yourself.
 The most common issues with ``using`` relate to
 ::